Moree, New South Wales: Climate

+Moree possesses a semi-arid-influenced humid subtropical climate (Köppen: Cfa), with very hot, sometimes humid summers and mild, dry winters with cool nights.
+Average maxima vary from 34.4 C in January to 18.4 C in July, while average minima from 20.5 C in January to 4.6 C in July.

+Mean annual rainfall is moderately low at 577.8 mm and is spread across 52.6 rainy days, peaking in the summer months with severe thunderstorms.

+The town is very sunny, experiencing 155.2 clear days with 3,316.8 sun hours annually.
+Extreme temperatures have ranged from 47.3 C on 3 January 2014 and on 12 February 2017 to -4.3 C on 2 July 2002.

 Flooding

 20th century

-In January 1910 floods in the Moree district caused numerous washouts of the railway to Moree.
+In January 1910 floods in the Moree district caused numerous washouts of the railway to the town.
 An unknown number of livestock were drowned, and at least four people drowned in the Moree area.

-In January 1946 a flood cut the township in two, and several hundred homes were flooded.
-The flood waters affected the local power station which caused a blackout.
+In January 1946 a flood cut the township in two, and damaged several hundred homes.
+The flood waters affected the local power station and caused a blackout.
 The floods also damaged roads and railway lines in the region.
 The Gwydir River bridge at Moree was also damaged.

-In February 1955 the highest recorded major flood affected Moree, with a record flood peak of 10.85 m.
+In February 1955 the highest recorded major flood hit Moree, with a record flood peak of 10.85 m.
 Most of the central business district of the town and 800 homes were flooded.

 In February 1971 a major flood affected the town, with a flood peak of 10.35 m.
 Four hundred people were evacuated and the township was isolated for two weeks.

 In February 1976, another major flood hit Moree, with a flood peak of 10.60 m.
-Nearly three quarters of the buildings in north Moree either had floodwater surrounding them or water in them, which included the central business district.
+Nearly three quarters of the buildings in north Moree either had floodwater surrounding them or water in them.
+This included the central business district.